 - Great leaders spend more time speaking with their people: Put simply, great leaders are ‘good people people’.
 They find time for their staff, they are approachable, and take a genuine interest in how staff are travelling.
 They treat staff well on a consistent basis and support team members with challenges they may be having at home or work.

 People who work for such leaders often say they feel genuinely cared for.
-Compare this to stories I sometimes hear of managers who go missing in action, are unapproachable, or who seem to have a closed-door policy.
+Compare this to managers who hardly leave their offices, are unapproachable, or who seem to have a closed-door policy.

-- Great leaders have clear values and practise what they preach: Here there is a match between what those in management say is important and what they actually do.
-We love to see leaders who set the example for the behaviour they want to see – those who find time for people when they say relationships are important, those who are creative when they are wanting to encourage innovation, and those model the respectful behaviour they want to see throughout the organisation.
+- Great leaders have clear values and practise what they preach: Here there is a match between what leaders say is important and what they actually do.
+Great leaders set the example for the behaviour they want to see – they find time for people when they say relationships are important, they are creative when they are wanting to encourage innovation, and they model the respectful behaviour they want to see throughout the organisation.

 If you are in a leadership role, what are the key values you want to encourage?
 And would staff say there is a strong match with your own behaviour?

-- Great leaders give employees opportunity to lead work assignments and activities: Strangely enough, as busy as what people are, there are many people who love the opportunity to take on more responsibility.
+- Great leaders give team members opportunity to lead work assignments and activities: As busy as what team members are, there are many who would like the opportunity to take on more responsibility.
 Whenever I run team development programs, I often ask those present who, if given the opportunity, would be open to taking on an additional challenge.
 Typically, at least 60% of people tend to raise their hand.
 Great leaders find out which team members would like more responsibility, what type of challenge or project they would like to take on, and support them in doing so.

 Such leaders tend to say to me, “Yes, I know we are doing well, but we can always do things better!”
-They also know that most people want to grow and excel at what they do.
+They also know that most people want to learn and grow.
 Supporting staff in developing their skills also sends to them a clear message that they are valued.

 Making it easy for people to raise concerns and give feedback has benefits at a number of levels.
 Firstly, it helps challenges to be identified so appropriate action can be taken sooner.
 Feedback also results in issues being addressed before they escalate into major concerns.
 A team leader’s openness to feedback from their team also makes team members more open to feedback themselves.

-- Great leaders give increased recognition and acknowledgement to employees: They genuinely appreciate their people and the efforts they put in and make a point of letting them know.
-Sadly, the research here in Australia says that only about a third of people say they receive sufficient recognition for what they do.
+- Great leaders give higher levels of recognition and appreciation to employees: Great leaders appreciate the efforts that colleagues put in and make a point of letting them know.
+Sadly, one study here in Australia says that 62% of people say that their manager is very poor, poor or just satisfactory at delivering specific and timely praise (RedBalloon Employee Recognition Survey, 2009).
 People in leadership roles should be concerned about this.
 The absence of sufficient recognition can be tremendously demotivating for people.

 Great leaders acknowledge effort and notice how team members best like their recognition.
 For many, a genuine and simple thanks is well-received.
 Others feel valued when they get to initiate a particular change.
 Some liked to be left alone and trusted to do their work.